ReWild Community Gardens Program

 How the Program Works

-Watch Master Gardeners at Havens Homestead discuss their ReWIld sponsored garden
+Watch Master Gardeners at Havens Homestead discuss their ReWild sponsored garden

 The ReWild Gardens program accepts grant applications from committed groups of volunteers with rights to a feasible garden location with water access.